-The animal care industry is unique compared to other businesses because of the emotional investment people have to their pets.
-This can lead to some emotionally-charged bad reviews that are especially hurtful and damaging for your business.
+The animal care industry is unique because of the emotional investment people have in their pets.
+It can lead to emotionally-charged bad reviews that are especially harmful and damaging for your business.

 Where to Monitor Reviews